 Even better than an individual attorney, wouldn’t you love to have a team of people working on your timeshare problem?

-Find a company that’s experienced in dealing with the ins and outs of the timeshare industry.
-You’re looking for one that’s already helped a lot of people exit their timeshare agreements fully and legally.
+That’s what a timeshare exit company does!
+You’ll need one that’s experienced with the ins and outs of the timeshare industry.
+That means they have a proven track record and have already helped lots of other people exit their timeshares fully and legally.

-You’ll also want someone with a proven track record.
-Some companies are here today and gone tomorrow.
-They say they’ll get you out of your commitment at a “low, low price,” but in a few months, they’re nowhere to be found—and so is your money!
+Don’t get suckered into shady deals from companies that say they’ll get you out of your commitment at a “low, low price,” only to disappear in a few months—with your money!

 Options to Avoid